 Playing in the Random Arena again, before the beta ends.

 These last two shots are from after the end of the January Factions beta event, I believe.
 So, these two are the only screenshots I may have taken in February; otherwise this whole set is from November to January.
 Either that or they were taken late in the event but with my regular account, and not the beta one.
-It may be the latter, as the last shot suggests.
-Anyway, here, I’m in a Fissure of Woe attempt with a player group.
+It’s more likely the former, but either way, I’m in a Fissure of Woe attempt with a player group.
+With a two frames per second framerate as of this shot and a player dropped, though, I doubt this run lasted too much longer…

 Here we are gathering people together in the Temple of the Ages for another go, probably at the Fissure again.